 Breast calcifications are small spots of calcium salts.
 They can occur anywhere in the breast tissue.
 They are very small, so you won’t be able to feel them, and they don’t cause any pain.

-Sometimes they form because of other changes in the breast, such as a fibroadenoma or breast cyst (benign breast conditions).
+Sometimes they form because of other changes in the breast, such as a fibroadenoma or breast cyst.
 They can also form if you’ve had an infection in, or injury to, the breast, or if you’ve had surgery or a breast implant.

 In many cases, a mammogram may not give the radiologists enough information.
-The mammogram may not be clear or they may wish to check a certain area more carefully.
-This doesn’t mean that something is wrong; further tests will give your doctors more information to help them make an accurate diagnosis.
+The mammogram may not be clear or they may want to check an area more carefully.
+This doesn’t mean that something is wrong; further tests will give your doctor or nurse more information to help them make an accurate diagnosis.

 Further tests are likely to include a more detailed mammogram which gives a close-up (magnified) picture of the affected area.

 You may also have a core biopsy.
 You’ll be given a local anaesthetic and a hollow needle is used to take samples of breast tissue for analysis under a microscope.
 Because calcifications are so small, a computer and mammogram are usually used to locate them accurately so a biopsy can be taken from the affected area (known as a stereotactic core biopsy).

 You may be offered another type of biopsy called a vacuum-assisted biopsy.
 This takes a little longer than a core biopsy and is done using a mammogram or ultrasound for guidance.
 After an injection of local anaesthetic, a small cut is made in the skin, through which a hollow probe connected to a vacuum device is placed.
 Breast tissue is sucked through the probe by the vacuum into a collecting chamber and then analysed under a microscope.